 - Reply-to email - The email address to which users can respond with questions or feedback.

-- 'On Behalf Of' - When enabled, this will display the From information as "on behalf of".
-For example, "From: firstname.lastname@example.org on behalf of Van Nguyen".
+'On Behalf Of' - When enabled, this will display the From information as "on behalf of".
+For example, "From: firstname.lastname@example.org on behalf of Rachel King".

 - Physical address - Defaults to No, which uses the Firstup headquarters address.
 If you switch to Yes and enter a custom physical address, the address is required to be CAN-SPAM compliant.